Al-Nadirah: Sources

-The story is mentioned in Arabic and Persian literature and the poetry of the early Islamic period, including al-Tabari's Tarikh al-Tabari, Mirkhond's Rawzat as-Safa', Ibn Khallikan's Wafayāt al-Aʿyān, and Ferdowsi's Shahnameh, where she is recorded as Mālikah (مالكه), daughter of king Tā'ir (طایر), while the Persian king is Shapur II, instead of Shapur I.
+The story is recorded in classical Arabic and Persian literature and the poetry of the early Islamic period, including al-Tabari's Tarikh al-Tabari, Mirkhond's Rawzat as-Safa', Ibn Khallikan's Wafayāt al-Aʿyān, and Ferdowsi's Shahnameh, where she is recorded as Mālikah (مالكه), daughter of king Tā'ir (طایر), while the Persian king is Shapur II, instead of Shapur I.

 Analysis

+According to historian Robert G. Hoyland, the story of al-Nadirah was merely a rumor.

 According to Theodor Nöldeke, al-Tabari's story is derived from the Greek tale of Scylla and her father Nisos.
-Some consider it as a Middle Eastern version of the Tarpeia theme.
+Some consider it as a Near Eastern version of the Tarpeia theme.
 The theme of Al-Nadirah's legend was used in Hans Christian Andersen's fairy tale "The Princess and the Pea" and Ahmed Shawqi's Waraqat al-As (The Myrtle Leaf).